-Do you have a bar cookie recipe, but you want to make drop cookies with it?
-Or do you have leftover cookie dough and want to do something different with it?
-Or maybe you're just not sure how long you should bake your grandma's prized cookie recipe.
-Never fear--this chart is your new best friend!
+Do you have a bar cookie recipe, but you want to turn it into drop cookies?
+Or do you have leftover cookie dough and want to turn in into a dessert cookie or pie crust?
+Or maybe you're just not sure how long to bake your grandma's prized cookie recipe.

 |Type of Cookie||Type of Baking Pan||Baking Times|

 |Bar Cookies||13 x 9 x 2-inch pan||25 - 30 minutes|

 |Bar Cookies||15 x 10 x 1-inch pan||20 - 25 minutes|

 |Tart Shell or Cheesecake Crust||9-inch tart or springform pan||20 - 25 minutes|

 |Dessert Cookie or Pizza||10- to 12-inch circle on pan||10 - 15 minutes|